Jorge de la Rosa: Arizona Diamondbacks

 On February 19, 2017, De la Rosa signed a minor league contract with the Arizona Diamondbacks.
 He was added to the 40-man roster at the end of spring training and began the season as a reliever.
 De la Rosa pitched the whole season out of the bullpen for the first time since 2005.
 He went 3–1 with a 4.21 ERA in 65 games.
 He became a free agent following the season.

 On February 16, 2018, de la Rosa signed a new minor league contract with the Diamondbacks.
 He had his contract selected to the major league roster on March 25.
 On July 31, he was designated for assignment.
 He was released on August 4, 2018.

 Chicago Cubs

 On August 10, 2018, de la Rosa signed with the Chicago Cubs.
 In 17 games, he had a 1.29 ERA and 20 strikeouts in 21 innings.
 He became a free agent after the season.

 Colorado Rockies (second stint)

 On April 5, 2019, de la Rosa signed a new minor league contract with the Rockies.
 He was released on June 7, without appearing in any games due to an oblique injury.

 International career

 De la Rosa pitched for the Mexico in the 2006 World Baseball Classic.
 He did not allow a run in three relief appearances.

 Personal life

 De la Rosa and his wife Martha had twins named Bernabe and Matias born in June 2010.

+Legacy

+On 6 November 2025, de la Rosa was enshrined into the Mexican Professional Baseball Hall of Fame as part of the class of 2025 alongside pitchers Francisco Campos, Roberto Ramírez and Ismael Valdez, infielders Óscar Robles and Roberto Saucedo, and executive Enrique Mazón.